SunbossRS/EasierWorkLife/index.md

 <h3 id="ToUse">How to use</h3>
 The project has some scripts to improve your efficienty.
 Find a script file and run it.
 I made these scripts to 2 platforms: Linux platform and windows platform.
 The linux platform run<code>.sh</code>files and windows platform run<code>.bat</code>files.
+If you installed Linux environment in a Windows computer,you can run the .sh files on that machine! **But we recommend you don't run .sh files ON WINDOWS SUBSYSTEM LINUX environment.
+Because there are some features in .sh file-sources but Windows Subsystem Linux can't run about it.**

 <h3 id="ToDo">Start use</h3>
 You can start use this project very quickly.
 Make sure you are running the environment like: